lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      mac                 AlgorithmIdentifier
   }
 ~~~~

+The following text gives a method of key expansion to be used when the MAC-algorithm requires an input length that is larger than the size of the one-way-function.

+Note: Section 4.4 of {{RFC4211}} and {{RFC9045}} do not mention this key expansion method and gives an example using HMAC algorithms where key expansion is not needed.
+It is recognized that this omission in {{RFC4211}} can lead to confusion and possible incompatibility if {{RFC4210}} key expansion is not used when needed.
+Therefore, when key expansion is required (when K > H) the key expansion defined in in the following text MUST be used.

 In the above protectionAlg, the salt value is appended to the shared
 secret input.
 The OWF is then applied iterationCount times, where the